NsCDE/NsCDE/INSTALL.md

 ### Known system specific package dependencies

+- All systems
+Installing `NsCDE` with autoconf/automake `make install` requires some development packages:

+- `autoconf` and `automake`
+- X11 development headers (`libx11-dev` on Debian and friends)
+- Xext development headers (`libxext-dev` on Debian and friends)
+- XPM development headers (`libxpm-dev` on Debian and friends)
+- ... and of course, C compiler (gcc, clang ...)
+- `make` tool

+On RPM based Linux distributions, this packages are often called `libX11-devel`, `libXext-devel` and `libXpm-devel`.

 - Arch / Artix / Manjaro
 ``` sh
 # Use your AUR helper of choice (e. g. trizen) to install the package